adiotope12/Diet-Calculator-API/README.md

 # Diet-Calculator-API

 As a computer science major I've heard a lot about APIs, the only problem is that I don't know a lot about APIs.
 I decided to create an API in order to learn more about API usage and creation.
 I used Azure Web App Service and Azure API Management.
 This API is based off of a much smaller project I did to refresh my knowledge of C++ (https://github.com/adiotope12/Diet-Calculator).
 This project is similar however gives the user more information and stores the data in a Azure CosmosDB for later access.
+Data is access by their id which is set by the user during a POST request.
 Here is an example with some of my information: https://topeadioapi.azure-api.net/Tope.

 Base Url: https://topeadioapi.azure-api.net/